chekkan/chekkan.github.io/_drafts/migrate-blog-to-jekyll-and-hosted-on-github-pages.markdown

 ---
 layout: post
-title:  Migrate Blog to Jekyll and Hosted on GitHub Pages
+title:  Migrate Blog to Jekyll hosted on GitHub Pages
 ---

 I've had this blog migrated so many times in the past.
 I had it running in Jekyll and GitHub pages when I first started blogging.

-Then I switched to using Ghost blogging platform self hosted.

-I switched out of Ghost in favour of Gatsby to get on the Single page app train.
+Then I switched to self hosting with Ghost blog engine.
+I switched out of Ghost in favour of Gatsby while I was doing more ReactJS development.
 Hosted the blog on Netlify with its free tier.
 I then switched back to Ghost and self hosting it on Kubernetes.

-And now, I am back to full circle running the site using Jekyll and Hosting it back on GitHub pages.

 I even considered using the Hey World blogging platform for a while.
 But, that was way too simple for me.
-It has got potentials and I will wait and see if it grows into something more to meet my needs in the future.
+It has got potentials and I will wait and see if it grows into something more that meets my needs in the future.

+And now, I am back to how it all began, running the site using Jekyll and hosting it back on GitHub pages.

 ## Taking a break from Ghost
 I am not using the full feature offered by Ghost.
 I don't need mostly all of them.
 I don't have subscriber, I don't need to send out emails to anyone.
-I don't plan to use the blog as a revenue stream.
+And I don't plan to use the blog as a revenue stream.

 I enjoyed the default theme, I loved its integration with cloudflare for image